rnikutta/notebooks/README.md

 notebooks
 =========

 Ipython notes and calcs.
-Click on a '.ipynb' view to view a rendering of a notebook.
+Click on a '.ipynb' file (or on the links below) to view a rendering of a notebook.

 ##View them with nbviewer: